OCTolyzer: Fully automatic toolkit for segmentation and feature extracting in optical coherence tomography and scanning laser ophthalmoscopy data: Results

 \subsection{Execution time}

-Using a standard laptop CPU, OCTolyzer was able to fully process a single line OCT B-scan in 1.55 $\pm$ 0.1s (pixel resolution $496 \times 768)$.
-An OCT volume with thickness maps computed and measured for every retinal and choroidal layer takes 85 $\pm$ 3.7s (pixel resolution $61 \times 496 \times 768$).
-Execution time would improve if the choroid was measured per A-scan (64 $\pm$ 2.5s), rather than locally perpendicular to its upper boundary, and significantly so with GPU acceleration.
+\cref{tab:octolyzer_times} describes OCTolyzer's execution time on all supported OCT data types.
+Using a laptop CPU, OCTolyzer was able to fully process a single line OCT B-scan in 1.55 $\pm$ 0.1 seconds (image resolution $496 \times 768)$.
+An OCT volume with thickness maps computed and saved out, with features extracted for every retinal and choroidal layer takes 85 $\pm$ 3.7 seconds (image resolution $61 \times 496 \times 768$).
+Execution time would improve if the choroid was measured per A-scan (64 $\pm$ 2.5 seconds), rather than locally perpendicular to its upper boundary, and significantly so with GPU acceleration.

-An OCT peripapillary scan can be fully processed in 2.29 $\pm$ 0.14s (pixel resolution $768 \times 1536)$, and takes 1.56 $\pm$ 0.2s to segment the choroidal layer.
-To align the peripapillary grid, the localiser must be available (as an SLO image) and the fovea and optic disc must be segmented, which increases execution time to 30.70 $\pm$ 2.10.
+An OCT peripapillary scan can be fully processed in 2.29 $\pm$ 0.1 seconds (image resolution $768 \times 1536)$, and takes 1.56 $\pm$ 0.2 seconds to segment the choroidal layer.
+However, to align the peripapillary grid, the localiser SLO must be available and the fovea and optic disc must be segmented, which increases execution time to 30.70 $\pm$ 2.1 seconds.

-Execution time increases when the SLO analysis suite is toggled on, particularly for disc-centred SLO images (OCT peripapillary scans), because there are three regions of interest measured for each vessel type (all-vessel, artery, veins).
-However, this is still acceptable performance on a standard laptop CPU, suggesting its feasibility to be used for large scale OCT/SLO image analysis.
+Execution time increases when the SLO analysis suite is toggled on (\cref{tab:octolyzer_times}, final row), particularly for disc-centred SLO images (OCT peripapillary scans), because there are three regions of interest measured for each vessel type (all vessels, arteries, veins).